DinoVukelic/New-Graph-for-Data-Extraction/README.md

     End If
     On Error GoTo 0

-    ' Clear the sheet and add headers row by row reportWs.Cells.Clear
+    ' Clear the sheet and add headers one by one reportWs.Cells.Clear
     reportWs.Cells(1, 1).Value = "Machine Category"
     reportWs.Cells(1, 2).Value = "Min Time (mm:ss)"